Yelp/EMRio/README.md

 Now, re-calculating the optimal instances is kind of pointless on the same data, so in order to save and load optimal instance configurations, use this:

-	emrio --cache=output.txt
+	emrio --cache=output.json

-If you want to see how this is formatted, check out the tests folder where an example instance file can be found.
+The format is json encoded, check out the tests folder where an example instance file can be found.

 Which will save the results in output.txt, and load them like so:

-	emrio --optimized=output.txt
+	emrio --optimized=output.json

 If you want to see all the commands, try `--help`.